Social ecology (academic field): Marxism

 Social class and power dynamics are the main lenses through which social ecology views society.
 Bookchin, however, took issue with Marxism's primary focus on economic inequality and its disregard for ecological issues.

 Environmentalism

 Concern for the environment and the necessity of sustainable practices are shared by social ecology and environmentalism.
-But social ecology goes beyond conventional environmentalism, contending that social problems such as inequality, dominance, and hierarchy cannot be solved in a vacuum when it comes to ecological issues.
+Social ecology goes beyond conventional environmentalism, however, contending that social problems such as inequality, dominance, and hierarchy cannot be solved in a vacuum when it comes to ecological issues.

 Deep ecology

 Deep ecology and social ecology promote a biocentric worldview and highlight the inherent value of nature.
 Bookchin, however, criticizes deep ecology for frequently focusing on individualistic solutions rather than taking into account the social causes of environmental problems.

 Anarchism

 Anarchism and social ecology are both movements that support individual and collective autonomy while criticizing hierarchical power structures.
 Bookchin, however, was not in agreement with many anarchists regarding the significance of democratic decision-making and social organization.